Closing Out the Project – Part 1

 - What is your executive leaderships view of the project outcome?

-In Part 1, we’ll discuss the first three items above:
+For start, we'll discuss the first three items above:

 - Have all the project objectives been achieved?